Course Name: Belle Terre Country Club

 The back side feels more isolated than the front, but follows a similar script with tight fairways, plenty of water hazards, and narrow back-to-front sloped greens.
 The 10th hole plays slightly downhill and to the left at 376 yards.
 Bunkers on the left at 220 yards and 275 yards on the right force the player to think critically off the tee.
 The 11th hole is one of the most open at Belle Terre but a water hazard directly in front of the teebox and a fast, elevated green make this hole a bit more intimidating.
 The shortest of the four par fives, the 481 yard 12th hole is a fantastic short par 5 that achieves what I think every short par 5 should – two great shots can yield eagles while mistakes can generate big numbers.
 With a carry over water required for the final 60 yards to this green, big hitters will need accuracy and length to avoid a water hazard.
 Playing as almost the same hole, the 13th is an 152 yard par 3 that requires a carry the entire way over water.
 Playing as the shortest par 4 at 331 yards, the dogleg left 14th is tight and features multiple bunkers lining this fairway.
 Three bunkers line the sides of this small green.

 The 492 yard 15th is the final par 5 at Belle Terre and undeniably the most bland.
 Extremely tight and lined by houses, this straightaway hole really features no hazards except for a large bunker on the right fairway 270 yards out.
 My favorite hole on the entire property is the picturesque 162 yard 16th.
 With water lining the entire lefthand side of this hole, Pete Dye uses a rock wall instead of his patented railroad ties to border the hazard.
 This elongated green is guarded by two deep bunkers and runs hard back-to-front.
+My playing partner hit this rock wall on the fly and the ball caromed sharply into the houses over the water.
 The 404 yard 17th hole is a terrifying hole when you first step on the tee.
 Water lines the left side of this tight fairway while houses and OB line the right.
 At about 260 yards, this fairway is bisected by a creek, forcing some players to hit less than driver here.
 Once you cross this hazard, the hole is a bit more straightforward, but this green is still lined by bunkers on both sides with water to adjacent to these bunkers.
 An interesting finishing hole, the uphill dogleg left 377 yard 18th requires an accurate drive as water guards the left side of this hole and a large bunker is found at the corner of the dogleg 220 yards out on the right.
 From this point, the hole turns sharply left to a well-protected right-to-left sloped green guarded by bunkers on both sides and water left and long.

 General Comments: They treat you like a member here at this semi-private course, and this is evident with their fantastic practice facilities.
 The large, well-maintained grass driving range is continually replenished with balls and the large practice green near the 1st tee plays just like the course.
 I can’t comment on pace of play since I only played in a tournament.